United States Coast Guard - O-10 Admiral

 Equivalent Ranks to a Coast Guard Admiral

 An Admiral is a Flag Officer, with a military paygrade of O-10.
+The civilian equivalent of this military rank is roughly under the federal government's General Schedule payscale.

 The table below lists the equivalent ranks of a Coast Guard Admiral, and their insignia, in the other four branches of the United States' Armed Services.